 - Conducts thorough background checks on its employees

-- Has certified staff and partnerships with recognized industry leaders
+- Leverages certified staff and partnerships with recognized industry leaders

 Below is a free, downloadable '4 Cs Checklist' that provides additional points and information to help you clearly identify an IT partner: